Twin Bed Frames: Top Picks for Small and Shared Rooms

 • Stomach Sleepers → Go firm to keep your spine in line.

-• Combo Sleepers → A hybrid mattress can keep up with your twists and turns.
+• Combo Sleepers → A hybrid mattress adapts to movement and changing positions.

 Firmness Scale Breakdown